Application – The Jan Wallander prize

 Violin från 1766

 For this reason, Handelsbanken has founded a prize in co-operation with the Royal College of Music in Stockholm – the Jan Wallander Prize.
-The prize winner is chosen by an international jury and will have the loan of an exceedingly high-class instrument.
+The prize winner is chosen by an international jury.

-The call is for you that the autumn term of 2025 is a registered student at one of Sweden’s music colleges on advanced level, with and specialization in classical music.
+The call is for you that the autumn term of 2025 is a registered student at one of Sweden’s music colleges on advanced level, with violin as the main instrument and specialization in classical music.

-The price means that for a longer period of time, but for a maximum of nine years, you can dispose a classic instrument.
+The price means that for a longer period of time, however, for a maximum of ten years, you can dispose of a violin of an exceedingly high-class instrument built by Andrea Postacchini 1856.

 Privacy Overview